GaiaAlfine/Arachneia-ScriptHost/README.md

 ### Dark Palette

 A dark palette is implemented to provide a comfortable UI experience, especially beneficial for prolonged use.

-## Components

-### `MainWindow`

-Serves as the primary window of the application, hosting the tab widget and menu bar.

-### `SettingsWindow`

-A dialog for managing scripts, accessible through the Settings menu.

-### `RotatedTabBar`

-A custom tab bar with rotated labels for a unique UI presentation.

 ## Conclusion